NEW gTLDs URS

 MFSD is an ICANN approved URS domain name dispute resolution provider since 2015.

-Before completing and submitting any form, we recommend to familiarize with the Uniform Rapid Suspension System Procedure (the URS Procedure), approved by ICANN on March 1, 2013, with the Uniform Rapid Suspension System Rules (the URS Rules), approved by ICANN on June 28, 2013 and with MFSD's Supplemental Rules for URS.
+Before completing and submitting any form, we recommend to familiarize with the Uniform Rapid Suspension System Procedure (the URS Procedure), approved by ICANN on March 1, 2013, with the Uniform Rapid Suspension System Rules (the URS Rules), approved by ICANN on June 28, 2013, the Temporary Specification for gTLD Registration Data approved by ICANN on May 17, 2018 (the Temporary Specification) and with MFSD's Supplemental Rules for URS (the Supplemental Rules).

 MFSD provides the URS domain dispute resolution service at competitive fees.